 Tilt-shift is the technique of turning objects within photographic scenes into what look like “miniatures”.

-Follow this simple tutorial to achieve this effect in Photoshop.
+Follow this simple tilt shift tutorial in Photoshop to achieve this effect.

 Tips for choosing a photo to make miniature: